simisaha01/simisaha01/README.md

 - Hi, I’m @simisaha01
-- I'm a Computer Science and a Data Science major.
+- 🎓 Computer Science major with a Mathematics minor.
-- I’m interested in coding and painting
+- 💻 Passionate about coding, especially in Python, Java, and JavaScript.
-- I’m currently learning Python
+- 📚 Currently expanding my skills in Python and software development.

 <!---